caas-team/py-kube-downscaler/README.md

-    during downtime based upon the external traffic as well as maintain a lower `minReplicas` during downtime if there is no/low traffic. **If the Deployment is annotated instead of the HPA, it leads to a race condition** where `kube-downscaler` scales down the Deployment and HPA upscales it as its `minReplicas` is higher.
+    during downtime based upon the external traffic as well as maintain a lower `minReplicas` during downtime if there is no/low traffic. **If the Deployment is annotated instead of the HPA, it leads to a race condition** where `py-kube-downscaler` scales down the Deployment and HPA upscales it as its `minReplicas` is higher.

 To enable Downscaler on HPA with `--downtime-replicas=1`,